Asymmetric Warfare Group

-The Asymmetric Warfare Group was a United States Army unit created during the War on Terrorism to mitigate various threats with regard to asymmetric warfare.
-The unit was headquartered at Fort Meade, Maryland and had a training facility at Fort A.P.
-Hill, Virginia.
+The Asymmetric Warfare Group (often shortened to "AWG") was a United States Army special mission unit created during the War on Terrorism to mitigate various threats with regard to asymmetric warfare.
+The unit was headquartered at Fort Meade, Maryland and had a training facility (the Asymmetric Warfare Training Center) at Fort A.P.
+Hill, Virginia which was specialized in breaching and subterranean warfare.
 The unit provided the linkage between Training and Doctrine Command (TRADOC) and the operational Army, and reported directly to the commanding general of TRADOC.

-In March 2021, the AWG held a casing of the colors ceremony and officially deactivated.
+In March 2021, the AWG held a casing of the colors ceremony and officially inactivated.

 Organization

 The Asymmetric Warfare Group was made up by a headquarters and headquarters detachment and four squadrons: